-I recommend that you drain and refill (and re-treat) your water containers every 6 months if you can.
-It’s generally not necessary (if treated, sealed, and stored properly), however it is good insurance (just in case) while being fairly easy to do, and will ensure quality water if you ever need it.
+I recommend that you drain and refill (and re-treat) your water containers every once a year if you can.
+That’s what I do.
+It’s generally not necessary (if treated, sealed, and stored properly).
+However it is good insurance (just in case) while being fairly easy to do, and will ensure quality water if you ever need it.

 Earlier I mentioned how I came across a unique design.
 What makes it unique?
 You can stack one on top of the other.
 And, it’s made in the USA.

 5 Gallon Samson Stackers